themorlan/openREM/docs/install_windows.rst

         // Whether or not the password protection is enabled "AuthenticationEnabled" : false,

+    You will also need to open the firewall for port 8042.

     To see the Orthanc web interface, go to http://openremserver:8042/ -- of course change the server name to that of your server!